irfanahmad2000/LinuxAssignment/README.md

-Create an empty file named "notes.txt" in the "MyFiles" directory.
+(3)Create an empty file named "notes.txt" in the "MyFiles" directory.
 Afterward, delete the file.
 ----------------------------------------------------------------------------------------------

 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ pwd